acf-quizbowl/acf-quizbowl.github.io/documents/distribution.md

 </tbody>
 <tfoot>
 <tr><td style="padding: 0; border: 0;" colspan="100%">
-<sup>1</sup> The Fall distribution adds up to 24/24 in total.
+<sup>*</sup> The submitted packet distribution adds up to 24/24 in total.
 To produce final packets of 20/20, the editors will remove 1/1 literature, 1/1 history, 1/1 science, and 1/1 geography/current events/popular culture/other academic.</td></tr>
-<tr><td style="padding: 0; border: 0;" colspan="100%">
-<sup>2</sup> The Regionals distribution adds up to 24/24 in total.
-To produce final packets of 20/20, the editors will remove 1/1 literature, 1/1 history, 1/1 science, and 1/1 geography/current events/popular culture/other academic.</td></tr>
-<tr><td style="padding: 0; border: 0;" colspan="100%">
-<sup>3</sup> The Nationals distribution adds up to 24/24 in total.
-To produce final packets of 20/20, the editors will remove 1/1 literature, 1/1 history, 1/1 science, and 1/1 geography/current events/other academic.</td></tr>
 </tfoot>
 </table>